Schnider11/victoria-bus-predictions/project_description.md

-The Victoria transit busses can have great delays at times.
-In some instances, it is due to constructions that cause busses to alter their routes to get back on track.
-In other instances, traffic, number of people getting on and off the bus, people that require special accommodations *NOTE: Should we mention this?*, and drivers can greatly alter the expected arrival time of busses, which requires people to wait for more than 30 minutes for a bus at times.
-All of these factors add several layers of complexity because route alterations and reasons for delays are not documented in the data.

-Busses always try to be on schedule, so if a bus is running ahead of schedule, then the driver will wait at a stop for a few minutes before resuming operation.
-However, in cases of delays due to the various uncontrollable factors, that forces the bus to be late at best and a congestion of multiple instances of the same bus running one behind the other at worst.

-After facing many delays, we became curious if these delays can be predicted by looking at historical data and using a machine learning model to learn the patterns in the data.
-We will collect data for a number of months and use them to construct a number of machine learning models using a number of different algorithms, and the measure of accuracy will be mean squared error between the predicted time and actual time.
+# Abstract
+After facing many delays riding Victoria transit busses, which happen for numerous reasons that are outside of any person's control, we became curious how accurate are the current bus timetables in comparison to actual delay times and if this can be improved by looking at historical data.
+We will define measure of what makes routes good and see if using data mining techniques would allow us to find and suggest a more accurate timetable.

+Despite recent efforts by B.C.
+Transit to install hardware for tracking location on busses, busses are often late when compared to their schedule.
+This research will not only offer an opportunity for an improvement on the timetables, but it will also allow for a more accurate prediction of where busses are in cases where the tracking technology is malfunctioning.

+# Research Questions
 Through our work, we hope to answer the following questions:
+- How good are the timetables of busses in Victoria?
-- Are there delay patterns that can be learned and predicted using a machine learning model based on the day of the week, time, and route?
+- Are there any delay patterns in the expected arrival time of busses in routes in Victoria based on route, time, and day?
-- Can results for examining a single route be generalized to all routes?
-- Are the results reliable?
+- If the timetables are not accurate, can we use a machine learning model to find a better timetable that more accurately reflects delays?
+    1. Compare timetables with the data
+    2. Now we have a measure of goodness, are there any pattern we can take advantage of to create better timetables?

+# Measures of quality
-- Measures of quality: How good is a given route scheduling or how well does a vehicle follow a route?
+- How good is a given route scheduling or how well does a vehicle follow a route?
+    - The absolute difference of a stop of when a bus arrives and when it was expected to arrive could be a measure of how good a stop is
+    - For a route, it could be the average of the absolute delays of all the stops.
+We could say that we're checking every route individually and computing the quality metric of the route
+        - Should hours of the day have a bigger contribution to the weights?
+        - It is safe to asssume that the timetables were built with time of the day and day of the week in mind, but is it actually the case

+# Hypotheses
+Knowing the time of the day and the day of the week, we can improve on the timetable, and that having a weighted importance for different times, especially between 8 AM-5 PM because that's when most people will work and transport, would result in higher accuracy

+- How: Use historical transit data and create metrics for route quality, and by using machine learning, try to find better timetables